solid-contrib/data-modules/admin/milestones.md

 Android app with a simple login and selecting the storage

 ### E5.
 Solid Data modules in Java 1k
 The app from E4 to expose APIs as a service to other Android apps on the same device.

-### E6.
-Solid Data Services SDK for Android 1k
-The app from E4 to expose APIs as a service to other Android apps on the same device.

 ### E7.
 Conventions archive 2k